piegamesde/BlockMap/README.md

     java -jar BlockMap-1.1.1.jar

 to start.
-The commandline version can be called through one of

-    java -jar BlockMap-1.1.1.jar render
+If you want to use BlockMap through the command line without GUI (not only for scripts),

     java -jar BlockMap-1.1.1.jar help

-The latter one will tell you how to use it.
+will get you started.
 On Linux even with colors!

 If your world has been created before the Minecraft 1.13 release, please optimize it.
 To do this, start Minecraft, select your world, go to "Edit" and then "Optimize World".